DNSCurve

+Structure

-DNSCurve uses Curve25519 elliptic curve cryptography to establish keys used by Salsa20, paired with the message authentication code (MAC) function Poly1305, to encrypt and authenticate DNS packets between resolvers and authoritative servers.
-Public keys for remote authoritative servers are placed in NS records, so recursive resolvers know whether the server supports DNSCurve.
+DNSCurve uses Curve25519 elliptic curve cryptography to establish the identity of authoritative servers.
+Public keys for remote authoritative servers are encoded in NS records as the host name component of the server's fully qualified domain name, so recursive resolvers know whether the server supports DNSCurve.
 Keys begin with the magic string uz5 and are followed by a 51-byte Base32 encoding of the server's 255-bit public key.
 E.g., in BIND format: